The baby we lost

-Earlier in the day, we sent our son over to my parent's home.
-We were that petrified and didn't want him to see us in this state.
+Earlier in the day, we sent our son over to my parents' home.
+We were that terrified and didn't want him to see us in this state.
 We laid sheets on our bed to absorb any blood.
 The throbbing pain throughout the night made me cry a lifetime of tears.

 It was just before 7:00 am the next morning.
 My sleep-deprived body was awakened by a mass forcing its way down my abdomen.
 I screamed out for my husband.
 He lifted my semi-bloodied body and took me into the bathroom, where it all happened in the most unceremonious way.

 July 2017.
 My husband, two-year-old and I had just returned from yet another adventure-laden trip; this time to San Francisco.
 We drove across the red dame of the US west coast, toured Alcatraz to satisfy my husband's thriller movie palate, and walked the soul-cleansing trails of Muir Woods.
 We then hopped across to Seattle to visit my husband's aunt.
 Again, yet another memorable trip.

 When we returned, the adrenaline was still pumping through our veins.
 We love the lingering memories of vacations- it's one of the reasons why we save diligently.
 We were so happy (and still are).
 We were ready for our second baby.